 In this article, we'll explain Snowflake's data transfer costs, including data ingress and egress fees, how they vary depending on cloud providers and regions, and how to optimize Snowflake costs and maximize ROI.

 Snowflake calculates data transfer costs by considering criteria such as data size, transfer rate, and the region or cloud provider from where the data is being transferred.
-Before tackling how to reduce these costs, it is important to understand how Snowflake calculates them.
+Before tackling how to reduce these data transfer costs, it is important to understand how Snowflake calculates them.

 Snowflake data transfer cost structure depends on two factors: ingress and egress.